BenZalatan/BenLang/README.md

 # BenLang
 A simple compiler for a very simple custom programming language.
 As per the usual, this is simply a proof of concept rather than a finished "product".
+This is also a little on the older side, so forgive the large amount of inefficiencies and downright horrible coding practices.

 ## Information
 "BenLang" (I really couldn't come up with a better name...?) has a few simple commands.